-Since the 1970s, divorce laws have recognized fathers as equal parents, which led to the emergence of the custody battle.
+Since the 1970s, divorce laws have recognized fathers as equal parents and have the same rights as mothers, which led to the emergence of the custody battle.
 Though it is described as a social movement, members believe the actions they take better make them part of the civil rights movement.

 MO Fathers’ Rights Attorneys

-Any father going through custody or paternity disagreements, should contact a skilled family law attorney specialized in fathers’ rights.
+Any father going through custody or paternity disagreements should contact a skilled family law attorney specializing in fathers’ rights.
 They can help explain what these rights include and how state law influences his case.
 Also, child custody lawyers can help you get your desired outcome so you can spend more time with your child.

 What Are Father’s Rights When Mother Wants to Move

 What are a father’s rights when the mother wants to move and they have shared custody?
 The non-custodial parent must be notified of the move by certified mail at least sixty days ahead of time.
 Missouri family law is specific about what information he has to include: